 Kind Edward became patron and founder and a Royal Charter was signed to this effect by Edward eleven days before his death in 1553.

 The mission of Christ’s Hospital has remained virtually unchanged for over 460 years.
 Christ's Hospital continues to fulfil its original charitable aims to provide boarding education to boys and girls in social, financial or other need.

 Christ's Hospital Today

-Christ’s Hospital is fundamentally different to other independent schools in that it offers an independent education of the highest calibre to children with academic potential, from all walks of life in a caring boarding and day environment.
+Christ’s Hospital is fundamentally different to other independent schools in that it offers an independent education of the strongest quality to children with academic potential, from every corner of society in a compassionate and sympathetic environment.

 Pupils’ fees are assessed according to family income.
 It is a child’s ability and potential to benefit from a Christ’s Hospital education that determines their selection.
-This results in a social and cultural diversity that enriches our school community and offers our pupils unique opportunities as we prepare them to take their place in the modern world.
+This results in a social and cultural diversity that strengthens our School and offers our pupils unique opportunities as we prepare them to take their place in the modern world.

 We believe in the benefits of a rounded and balanced education for our pupils.
 In practice, this means that as well as a challenging academic programme, pupils are also involved in music, art, drama, public speaking, community action and sport.

 The School has an impressive history of high academic achievement with an average of 10 pupils each year taking up places at Oxford or Cambridge, and 98% of leavers going on to top universities in this country and abroad.

 The Christ’s Hospital campus is stunning.
 From the moment you arrive you’ll see that it is glorious.
 Sweeping sports fields, beautiful buildings and the spectacular quadrangle are immediately visible.